hlindley33/VIrus-Total-Macro/README.md

 - Microsoft Office Object Library
 - Microsoft Winhttp Services reference
 ### Other Requirements
-- Virus Total Account (to receive API Key)
+- Virus Total Account (to receive API Key which is inserted in line 87)

 ### Current Scope
 This was a quick side project and that can be cleaned and made more efficient.